 A self-describing object that may extend or be extended by other objects.
+A prototype typically describes a concrete object instead of an abstraction of a set of objects.
 An object with no instantiation or specialization relations with other objects is always interpreted as a prototype.